adobe/aio-lib-ims/README.md

 The `Ims.exchangeJwtToken()` and `Ims.getAccessToken()` functions both return a `Promise` resolving to a _token object_ as expected to be returned from the `imsLogin` function.

+### Implementing Plugins

-> **NOTE:** One package provides for exactly one IMS plugin extension.
-So to provide multiple plugins, multiple packages must be created and deployed.
+Since plugins are accessed using standard `require` , one `npm` package only provides exactly one IMS plugin extension.
+Multiple plugins must be implemented in separate plugins.

-The configuration support modules for [JWT](/adobe/aio-cna-core-ims-jwt) and [OAuth2](/adobe/aio-cna-core-ims-oauth) are implemented in this way.
+The configuration support modules for [JWT](/adobe/aio-cna-core-ims-jwt) and [OAuth2](/adobe/aio-cna-core-ims-oauth) are two such packages.
 The IMS Library has a dependency on the _JWT_ and _OAuth2_ plugins and will always try to use those.

-To add more plugins they must be `npm install`-ed and listed in the `$ims/$plugins` property.
+Additional plugins must be `npm install`-ed and listed in the `$ims/$plugins` array property.
-This can easily be done in a `postinstall` script like this:
+This can easily be done in the package `postinstall` script like this:

 ```js
 const { context } = require('@adobe/aio-cna-core-ims');